Oliver Bjorkstrand Game Preview: Kraken vs. Avalanche

 Bjorkstrand Season Stats Insights

-- Bjorkstrand has averaged 16:50 of ice time this season (with a plus-minus rating of +2).
+- In 15 games this season, Bjorkstrand has averaged 16:36 on the ice, while putting up a plus-minus of +1.

-- Bjorkstrand has a goal in four of 13 contests this year, but no multi-goal games so far.
+- In five of 15 games this year, Bjorkstrand has scored a goal, and he has one game with multiple goals.

-- Bjorkstrand has a point in seven of 13 games this season, with multiple points in two of them.
+- Bjorkstrand has a point in eight games this season (out of 15), including multiple points three times.

-- In five of 13 games this year, Bjorkstrand has had an assist, including one match with at least two.
+- Bjorkstrand has posted an assist in a game five times this season in 15 games played, including multiple assists once.

-- Bjorkstrand has an implied probability of 51.2% to eclipse his point total based on the odds.
+- Bjorkstrand's implied probability to go over his point total is 52.6% based on the odds.

-- The implied probability of Bjorkstrand going over his assist prop bet, based on the odds, is 33.3%.
+- There is a 35.1% chance of Bjorkstrand having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.